Saelyos/MeanMax/README.md

 # MeanMax

 As always when a contest end, I’m really impressed with the solutions the other players have.
-I often feel like I have good result by doing way more easy and classical things.
+I often feel like I have good result by doing way more simple and classical things.

 ## Game engine
 The first step was to have a good game engine to simulate the game… and I’ve been really bad at doing it.
 Even if I had just done CSB and we had a good referee, I had a lot of pain having a simulation without bugs.